aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-diagonal-gradient-to-xps/_index.md

 ---
-title: Add Diagonal Gradient to XPS with Aspose.Page for .NET
+title: Create Diagonal Gradient XPS with Aspose.Page for .NET
 linktitle: Add Diagonal Gradient to XPS
 second_title: Aspose.Page .NET API
-description: Learn how to add captivating diagonal gradients to XPS documents using Aspose.Page for .NET.
-Elevate your visual presentations effortlessly.
+description: Learn how to create diagonal gradient XPS documents using Aspose.Page for .NET and elevate your visual presentations effortlessly.
 weight: 11
 url: /net/gradient-fills/add-diagonal-gradient-to-xps/
+date: 2026-02-23
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Add Diagonal Gradient to XPS with Aspose.Page for .NET
+# Create Diagonal Gradient XPS with Aspose.Page for .NET

 ## Introduction

-In the realm of document processing, Aspose.Page for .NET stands out as a powerful toolkit that empowers developers to manipulate XPS documents with ease.
-One exciting feature it offers is the ability to add diagonal gradients, allowing you to enhance the visual appeal of your documents.
-This tutorial will guide you through the process step by step, demonstrating how to incorporate diagonal gradients into XPS files using Aspose.Page for .NET.
+If you need to **create diagonal gradient XPS** files that catch the eye, Aspose.Page for .NET makes it straightforward.
+In this tutorial you’ll learn how to add a diagonal gradient to an XPS document, step by step, using the Aspose.Page API.
+By the end you’ll have a reusable pattern you can adapt to any shape or color scheme.

+## Quick Answers
+- **What does the API method do?** It creates a linear gradient brush that spans diagonally across a path.
+- **Which class represents the XPS document?** `XpsDocument`.
+- **Do I need a license to run the sample?** A free trial works for development; a license is required for production.
+- **Can I change the gradient direction?** Yes—adjust the start and end `PointF` values.
+- **What .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.

+## What is **create diagonal gradient xps**?
+A diagonal gradient is a smooth color transition that runs from one corner of a shape to the opposite corner.
+In XPS, this effect is achieved by applying a `LinearGradientBrush` to a path’s fill property.
+The Aspose.Page library abstracts the low‑level XPS markup, letting you focus on colors and geometry.

+## Why use Aspose.Page for diagonal gradients?
+- **High‑fidelity rendering** – the output matches the XPS specification exactly.
+- **Full .NET integration** – works with C#, VB.NET, and any .NET language.
+- **No external dependencies** – everything is handled in‑process, no COM or Office required.
+- **Scalable to complex documents** – you can combine multiple gradients, images, and text on the same page.

 ## Prerequisites

-Before diving into the tutorial, ensure you have the following prerequisites in place:

-1. Aspose.Page for .NET Library: Make sure you have the Aspose.Page for .NET library installed.
-If not, you can download it [here](https://releases.aspose.com/page/net/).
+1. **Aspose.Page for .NET Library** – download it [here](https://releases.aspose.com/page/net/).

-2. Development Environment: Set up your preferred development environment for working with .NET.

-Now, let's get started with adding diagonal gradients to XPS using Aspose.Page for .NET.
+2. **Development Environment** – Visual Studio, Rider, or any editor that supports .NET projects.

+Now, let’s dive into the code.

 ## Import Namespaces